tweag/asterius/docs/ahc-link.md

 ### `--output-ir`

-Output wasm IRs of compiled Haskell modules and the resulting module.
+Output Wasm IRs of compiled Haskell modules and the resulting module.
 The IRs aren't intended to be consumed by external tools like `binaryen`/`wabt`.

 ### `--console-history`